bioinfologics/satsuma2/README.md

 ## Citing Satsuma2

 We plan to submit an application note that should be published during the summer of 2016.
-If you are using Satsuma2 for research that will be published before that, please contact us to discuss how you can cite the tool in the meantime.
+In the meantime, if you are using Satsuma2 for research that will be published before that, please contact us to discuss how you can cite the tool.

 ## Installation

-Download the source code from xx
-Compile it using CMake v3.3+ and GCC v5.2+
+Download the source code from <https://github.com/bjclavijo/satsuma2.git> and compile it using CMake v3.3+ (requires GCC v5.2+).
+THe binaries are generated in the bin/ directory.

 ## Quick start